 - (v) Information on how the organisation evaluated the website's accessibility and plans to fix any accessibility problems (this is optional) - 19.
 The Commissioner published one accessibility statement for www.itspublicknowledge.info.
 This requires updates to reflect the necessary fixes and improvements identified in the Digital Accessibility Cabinet Office report. - 20.
-Within the proposed Interim Accessibility Statement relating to the Commissioner's website (VC 195340) these changes are as follows: - (i) Updated and simplified the introductory paragraphs, with the insertion of a link to Ability Net for advice on making devices easier to use if you have a disability. - (ii) Updated the "how accessible this website is" paragraph to reflect current status.
-This now reflects work done by the Union and our own internal work - (iii) Updated the "Compliance status" paragraph to show current situation with nonaccessible content.
-In the non-compliance section, revision of current items listed to reflect the work completed by the Union and our own internal work to address issues reported to us on 3 October. - (iv) In the "Disproportionate Burden" section, updating the information in line with the report of 3 October. - 21.
-As 'approver' for these documents the SMT is invited to approve these revisions (above) so that we have an up to date and accurate statement online before 25 December 2023, and in compliance with the requirements of the report from the UK Government's Digital Accessibility Cabinet Office.
+Within the proposed Interim Accessibility Statement relating to the Commissioner's website (VC 201699) these changes are as follows: - (i) Updated and simplified the introductory paragraphs, with the insertion of a link to Ability Net for advice on making devices easier to use if you have a disability. - (ii) Updated the "how accessible this website is" paragraph to reflect current status.
+This now reflects work done by the Union and our own internal work - (iii) Updated the "Compliance status" paragraph to show current situation with non-accessible content.
+In the non-compliance section, revision of current items listed to reflect the work completed by the Union and our own internal work to address issues reported to us on 3 October 2023 and 16 January 2024. - (iv) Removal of our "Disproportionate Burden" (DB) statement (further details below) - 21.
+A public sector body is not required to comply with the accessibility requirement if doing so would impose a disproportionate burden on the body (regulation 7(1)) - 22.
+A body which wishes to argue that complying with the accessibility requirement would impose a disproportionate burden must perform an assessment of the extent to which compliance imposes a disproportionate burden (regulation 7(2)).
+This assessment, and the evidence to support it will be passed to ECHR for assessment. - 23.
+Our previous DB statement was based on our old website and encompassed a number of wide-ranging issues with the migration to our new website a number of issues were resolved and we no longer consider this relevant. - 24.
+Some of our PDF publications are not fully accessible, many are pre-2018 and therefore not subject to the regulations and we are not required to fix these if they are not essential to providing our service: - (i) Decision notices pre-2018 PDFs are not subject to the regulations, regardless all Decision Notices are published in both HTML and PDF. - (ii) Briefings and Guidance all to be reviewed and checked for accessibility issues when reviewed and published in line with the Key Document process.
+All can be requested in an alternative format - (iii) Other publications again, to be reviewed for accessibility issues when reviewed in line with our Key Document process.
+All can be requested in an alternative format. - 25.
+As 'approver' for these documents the SMT is invited to approve these revisions (above) so that we have an up to date and accurate statement online by 18 February 2024, and in compliance with the requirements of the report from the UK Government's Digital Accessibility Cabinet Office.
 This also ensures the statement remains in line with requirements of the Regulations.